master-of-zen/Av1an/README.md

     -bl --boost_limit       CQ range for boosting.
 Delta for which CQ can be changed

+<h3 align="center">Target VMAF</h3>

     --vmaf_target           Vmaf value to target.
 Supported for all encoders(Exception:VVC).
                             Best works in range 85-97.
                             When using this mode specify full encoding options.
                             Encoding options must include quantizer based mode, and some quantizer option provided.
 (This value got replaced) `--crf`,`--cq-level`,`--quantizer` etc

+    --min_q, --max_q        Min,Max Q values limits for Target VMAF
+                            If not set by user, encoder default will be used.

     --vmaf                  Calculate vmaf after encode is done. showing vmaf values for all frames,